moj-analytical-services/rpackage_training/README.md

 Most R packages you install come from CRAN (The Comprehensive R Archive Network) which stores them on a series of mirrored servers that act as package repositories.
 The Analytical Platform is set up to use a fixed R package repository by default.
-Depending on the version of R on the Analytical Platform you are using this, this may be fairly old.
-To see which version you are using run `options("repos")` and look at the date at the end.
-To access the latest versions of packaged you can use the following to update where you install from (this will reset when R is restarted).
+Depending on the version of R on the Analytical Platform you are using, this may be fairly old.
+Run `options("repos")` and look at the date at the end to see which version you are using.
+To access the latest versions of packages you can use the following to update where you install from (this will reset when R is restarted).

 ```R